for DC Artists

 2016: Power (I Know It When…); Exhibition at DC Arts Center from October 21 to December 4 with Artists’ Talk on November 17.
 Curated by Lea-Ann Bigelow.

-2017: Process & Practice; Exhibition at DC Arts Center from February 17 – March 19 with Artist’ Talk on March 12.
+2017: Process & Practice; Exhibition at DC Arts Center from February 17 – March 19 with Artists’ Talk on March 12.
 Curated by Andrew Johnson.

 HOW DOES SPARKPLUG WORK